askonomm/elejs/README.md

 ## Support

 Most of the things are not yet supported.
 Only very basic PHP can currently be transformed.
+You can check the [examples](https://github.com/askonomm/js/tree/master/examples) directory for what currently works.

 ### `Node/Expr`